napptive-actions/playground-github-action/README.md

 With playground github action you will execute a Napptive playground command.

 Napptive playground simplifies the process to depoy and maintenance cloud-native applications.
-[Get a free account!!](https://playground.napptive.dev/login)
+[Try for free!!](https://playground.napptive.dev/login)

 ## Environment variable